amrutha2508/Full-Stack-RAG-project/README.md

 an Error: For langchain, a possible solution would be to set the `python` property to ">=3.13,<4.0" => replace "requires-python = ">=3.11" with requires-python = ">=3.11,<4.0" in poetry.toml
 ### 2. partitioning the document:
 1. tmp is a folder that sits at the very root of your computer.

+## webscraping:
+1. pythons in-built requests module was used to scrape websites. it works great
+    1. - it only fetched raw html from server.

+## Questions:
+1. "use client" directive
+2. "web scrapping"